 FACT: Squirrels must constantly chew in order to keep their incisors from growing too long.
 Multiply the problem times five babies (pups), and you have a major building damage problem and fire hazard.

-FACT: If the squirrels leave the nest for an extended period, these ticks and fleas will look for new hosts (i.e. people and pets).
+FACT: If the squirrels leave the nest for an extended period of time, the ticks and fleas in their nests will look for new hosts (i.e. people and pets).

 FACT: Squirrels are very swift and can move or attack quickly if threatened.
 Although usually frightened of people, a mother squirrel can be quite aggressive if she perceives danger or is separated from her babies.

 FACT: Squirrels produce an average litter of 4-6 babies twice per year, usually in the spring and late summer.
 Squirrels usually have 5-6 den sites in residential areas.
 Killing or capturing the adult likely won’t solve the problem, since the babies may still be living in the attic, chimney, walls, roof or vents.